Ribble Link: Construction

 Ground clearance began in February and March 2001, with the intention of constructing the lower end of the navigation first, but an outbreak of foot-and-mouth disease in March resulted in the surrounding agricultural land being closed for access.
 The middle of the route was not affected by access restrictions, and work began at lock 5 in May 2001.
 Once the piling was completed, the contractors moved on to lock 4.
 Both locks were built on dry ground between the neck of a meander.
 The design involved driving four rows of interlocking steel piles into the ground, using a vibrating pile driver to minimise the noise nuisance associated with such work.
 The inner two rows would form the lock walls, while the outer two were tied to them by steel rods to provide anchorage.
 Earth was then excavated from between the inner pair to form the lock chamber.
 Construction of the staircase locks 1, 2 and 3 began soon afterwards.
 The foot-and-mouth restrictions were lifted in July 2001, and work on the lower section then began.

 While the locks were being constructed, the channel was widened, and in some places sharp bends were eased to ensure that boats could negotiate the turns.
 Lock 6 had to be built on the line of the Brook, and so a bywash was created, to enable the brook to continue to flow while the work was carried out.
 Lock 7 was built close to a new footbridge which had been built by the Waterway Recovery Group some years previously.
 The most difficult lock to build was Lock 8, as the site was affected by tides, which flooded the works of several occasions.
 Spoil removed from the lock site and the adjacent channel was spread on land nearby, whereas spoil from most of the excavations was removed by lorry to wasteland close to Preston Docks.
-Upsteam of the lock, a farm bridge was replaced with a new structure, imported from Italy.
-The corrugated steel panels were bolted together and the strucure was then craned into position.
+Upstream of the lock, a farm bridge was replaced with a new structure, imported from Italy.
+The corrugated steel panels were bolted together and the structure was then craned into position.
 Prolonged heavy rain in late August resulted in extensive flooding, causing significant damage to the newly built banks, which were washed into the channel.
 A second flood occurred in mid-September, and a third on 8 October, all of which resulted in work having to be re-done.